egel-lang/egel/man/egel.1.md

 **EGEL_INCLUDE**

-:   The default dedication if none is given.
+:   The path to the standard include directory.

 **EGEL_PS0**